USB-C DisplayPort alt mode

 ### Option 1: DisplayPort alt mode symbol

-The DisplayPort symbol indicates the cable or port supports DP alt mode.
-Unfortunately many cables that DO support DP alt mode, do not have this logo.
+The DisplayPort symbol indicates that the cable or port supports DP alt mode.
+Unfortunately, many cables that do support DP alt mode do not have this logo.

 ### Option 2: Thunderbolt symbol